halyard/halyard.github.io/README.md

 * source: the URL to pull the kickstart script from
 * short: the short URL to advertise for reaching this page (not the source script)
 * checksum: the sha256sum of the source script, used for integrity checking
+* weight: if set, this is used to order the scripts on the homepage.
+Unweighted things sort to the end.

 The content of the page is used as the description on the homepage